Skip to content

 When you open a templates/*.kdl file in a code pane, the editor bar shows a Visual / Source toggle.
 The Visual mode edits the same patches and clones with structured controls instead of free-form text.
 The default mode is set under Settings → Template editor, and the toggle remembers per-file overrides.

-setoperations (orappend/insert/removefor collection fields) to the underlying patch.
-The current vanilla value is shown next to your edit so you always know what you're overriding. - Source: the raw KDL text for the same file.
+• Source: the raw KDL text for the same file.
 Edits in either mode round-trip through the parser, so you can pop into Source for a fiddly edit and back to Visual without losing structure.

 The fastest way to author is by dragging from the Template Browser into the editor:

-- Drag an instance row (a specific template id) into the editor body to add a new patch or clone targeting that template.
+• Drag an instance row (a specific template id) into the editor body to add a new patch or clone targeting that template.
 A grip glyph reveals on hover to signal draggability.

-setoperation for that field.
+• Drag a member row (a field on the template's type) into a patch's body to add a set operation for that field.
 The editor pre-fills the field path, the right value control for the field's type, and the current vanilla value as a placeholder.

 See Templates for the KDL grammar.